jccarrigan/churn-analysis/README.md

 ## Exploratory Data Analysis

 The correlation matrix below investigates the correlation between variables.
 If strong correlations are found, our model could be negatively impacted if included in our feature space.
-Beyond relationships we would expect, such as rides in a certain city negatively correlating with a different city, or rating_diff correlating with both rating variables, little stood out in this plot.
+Beyond relationships we would expect, such as rides in a certain city negatively correlating with a different city, or rating_diff correlating with both rating variables, little stood out in this plot in our feature space.
 This justifies our decision to include all features in our model.
+Churn displays some correlations with certain variables.
+This is our first glimpse into what variables may be predictive of churn.

 ![Correlation Matrix](Plots/correlation_matrix.png)

 The violin plot below demonstrates the variability of data in the feature space.
-Variables ‘avg_dist’, both ‘avg_ratings’, ‘avg_surge’,’trips_in_first_30_days’, and ‘rating_diff’ displayed exceptionally high variability, spanning more than 5 standard deviations.
+Variables ‘avg_dist’, both ‘avg_ratings’, ‘avg_surge’, ’trips_in_first_30_days’, and ‘rating_diff’ displayed exceptionally high variability, spanning more than three standard deviations.
 Let’s keep an eye on these when interpreting our model results.
 Perhaps these large deviations can assist in predicting churn.

 ![Violin Plot](Plots/violin_plot.png)